 Bronchodilators can relax the muscles in the airway, possibly helping air pass more freely.
 These medications may be injected, administered orally, or given as an inhalant.
 Common drugs include albuterol, terbutaline, and theophylline.

-Nebulization and Coupage can help thin out and loosen up secretions in the airway.
+Nebulization and coupage can help thin out and loosen up secretions in the airway.
 Nebulization involves the use of a machine that puts out a fine mist of saline that the dog can breathe in.
 It may or may not have medications added to it.
 Coupage is often done along with nebulization.
-It involves patting and massaging of the chest to break up congestion and mucus.
+It involves patting and massaging the chest to break up congestion and mucus.
 Your vet's office can show you how to perform nebulization and coupage at home if necessary.

 How to Prevent Bronchitis in Dogs

 Depending on the cause of your dog's bronchitis, it may or may not have been preventable.
 Fortunately, there are ways to minimize your dog's risk of developing bronchitis.
 You can also take measurements to reduce flare-ups of chronic bronchitis.

 - Vaccinate your dog against Bordetella bronchiseptica, a bacterium that commonly causes kennel cough in dogs.